asmuth/recommendify/README.md

 1. Group the input user->item pairs by user-id and store them into interaction sets
 2. For each item<->item combination in the interaction set increment the respective element in the co-concurrence matrix
-3. For each item<->item combination in the co-concurrence matrix calculate the jaccard similarity
+3. For each item<->item combination in the co-concurrence matrix calculate the jaccard/cosine similarity
 3. For each item store the N most similar items in the respective output set.